SashaPatsel/coding-drills/node/zombie-game/01/README.md

 3. Each round a hero should choose a single gun

 4. A gun's uses should decrement by one after a round if it is the gun the hero chose in that same round.
-It should no longer be a choice.
+When the gun is out of uses, it should no longer be a choice.

 5. The gun's damage should be calculated once a user chooses a gun.
 It should be a random number between the two values in the gun's `attack` array

-6. Using the gun's reliability, determine randomly whether or not the gun will do damage.
+6. Using the gun's accuracy, determine randomly whether or not the gun will do damage.
 This will only be calculated once, not for each zombie.

 7. Prompt the user to select a zombie to attack.
 If the reach is larger than 1, the game should determine the other zombies that are affected.

 8. Using a zombie's agility, determine randomly whether or not the zombie will receive damage.
 This will be calculated individually for each zombie.

-9. Using the gun's risk, determine randomly whether or not the hero will receive damage.

-10. If the hero receives damage, calculate a damage from each zombie using their respective attack.
+9. Each turn, calculate a damage from each zombie using their respective attack.
 The hero will receive the sum of their attacks as damage in return.

-11. Inform the user whether or not their shot made contact, whether a zombie was hit (display the damage done to the zombie if they were), how much damage the hero received, and the hero's remaining health.
+10. Inform the user whether or not their shot made contact, whether a zombie was hit (display the damage done to the zombie if they were), how much damage the hero received, and the hero's remaining health.

-12. If a zombie's health is at or below 0, that zombie should no longer be able to do damage and should be removed from displays and as an attack choice.
+11. If a zombie's health is at or below 0, that zombie should no longer be able to do damage and should be removed from displays and as an attack choice.

-13. The hero wins if all the zombies' health is at or below 0.
+12. The hero wins if all the zombies' health is at or below 0.
 The zombies win if the hero's health is at or below 0.